 CASE BACKGROUND

+This item was discussed at the September 1, 1992 agenda conference.
+Staff was instructed to revise the rule and the item was deferred.
+Additions to the recommendation and the rule are shaded and the form incorporated into the rule was revised.
+In all other respects, this recommendation is a duplicate of the earlier version.

 Rule 25-4.020, F.A.C., currently instructs telephone companies where and how long to keep required records.
 Staff recommends that the rule be amended to reduce the number of records which must be maintained, to specify that original source documents be kept for three years, to require utilities to maintain written procedures for converting documents to another medium, and to specify that documents converted to another medium be easy to search and read.
+A utility may obtain a waiver of the requirement that source documents be maintained for three years if it employs an optical disk imaging system with write-once-read-many capability, or a system that produces comparable results.

 DISCUSSION OF ISSUES